NIHR Manchester Biomedical Research Centre

 The BRC has an overall theme of 'precision medicine' and is led by the University’s Professor Ian Bruce.
 Precision medicine aims to deliver the right treatment to the right patient at the right time in the right dose, to maximise efficacy, safety and disease outcome.

 Cross cutting themes focusing on biomarkers, informatics and data sciences, and the rapid translation of research findings, will enable researchers to quickly translate scientific discoveries into new tests, treatments, devices and preventative measures that benefit patients.

-The Manchester BRC is hosted by The University of Manchester and Central Manchester University Hospitals NHS Foundation Trust, in partnership with The Christie NHS Foundation Trust, Salford Royal NHS Foundation Trust, and the University Hospital of South Manchester NHS Foundation Trust.
+The Manchester BRC is hosted by The University of Manchester and Manchester University Hospitals NHS Foundation Trust, in partnership with The Christie NHS Foundation Trust and Salford Royal NHS Foundation Trust.

-It is also supported by the Manchester Academic Health Science Centre and Northern Health Science Alliance.
+It is also supported by Health Innovation Manchester and Northern Health Science Alliance.